rdkcentral/rdkservices/docs/api/CompositeInputPlugin.md

 <a name="Description"></a>
 # Description

 The `CompositeInput` Plugin allows you to control the composite input source on a device.
+The CompositeInput Plugin is **deprecated** to AVInput plugin.
+Please refer this link.https://rdkcentral.github.io/rdkservices/#/api/AVInputPlugin.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#Thunder)].